2023 SL Puppetry project week #15 summary

 Next Meeting

-The following notes were taken from my audio recording and chat log transcript of the Content Creation User Group (CCUG) meeting held on Thursday, March 16th, 2023 at 13:00 SLT.
+The following notes were taken from my audio recording and chat log transcript of the Content Creation User Group (CCUG) meeting held on Thursday, April 6th, 2023 at 13:00 SLT.
 These meetings are for discussion of work related to content creation in Second Life, including current work, upcoming work, and requests or comments from the community, together with viewer development work.
-They are chaired by Vir Linden, and dates and times can be obtained from the SL Public Calendar.
+They are usually chaired by Vir Linden, and dates and times can be obtained from the SL Public Calendar.
 Notes:

 • These meetings are conducted in mixed voice and text chat.
 Participants can use either to make comments / ask or respond to comments, but note that you will need Voice to be enabled to hear responses and comments from the Linden reps and other using it.
 If you have issues with hearing or following the voice discussions, please inform the Lindens at the meeting.